First home buyer’s market

 When it comes down to it, the question shouldn’t be “is it a first home buyer’s market?”
 It should be, “is it a good time for you to buy considering your current position?”
 There may be some challenges due to changing lending criteria or increasing property prices, but the reality is, there are always ebbs and flows with the property market.
 ABS data shows first home buyers are taking out mortgages at the highest rate since 2009.
 The important thing is to not get caught up in the fear of missing out, as well as managing your expectations and carefully considering your budget.
 Your first home is unlikely to be your forever home so while it’s important you find a home that fulfils your needs.
 But, it’s also important to be realistic and adjust your expectations if needed.

-If you’re planning to purchase your first home in the next 12 months, please get in touch with one of our finance brokers for a no-obligation chat to see how we can assist you to achieve your property dreams.
+If you’re planning to purchase your first home in the next 12 months, please get in touch with one of our mortgage brokers for a no-obligation chat to see how we can assist you to achieve your property dreams.